-In the spring.
+You should apply grub control and prevention products in the spring.
 Depending on which product you choose will dictate exactly when you need to apply.
 Grub insecticides containing Chlorantraniliprole or Thiamethoxam should be applied in early May, while imidacloprid (Merit) should be applied in mid-June as it has less residual activity and efficacy as the other two chemicals.

 What is Merit grub control?